 Funds Will Provide Child With Specialist Lifelong Care She Requires

-A girl diagnosed with cerebral palsy following complications during birth has received a multi-million pound settlement which will provide her with the specialist care she needs for the rest of her life.
+An eight-year-old, who suffered serious brain damage during her birth causing cerebral palsy, has received a multi-million pound settlement which will provide her with the specialist care she needs for the rest of her life.

-Find out more about Irwin Mitchell's expertise in supporting families affected by birth injuries
+Find out more about Irwin Mitchell's expertise in handling birth injury cases